Tech Square with spray painted crosswalk for PARKing Day

 Thera Richter Fellowships support female MCRP students in memory of Tech’s first female master’s degree holder.

 Thomas D. Galloway Fellowships are supported by an endowment created in the name of City Planning Scholar and College of Design Dean Thomas D. Galloway.
-Recipients work part-time under faculty direction, receive a stipend, and waive the majority of their tuition.

 Presidential Fellowships provide a high level of multi-year support to truly outstanding doctoral students.
 These are competitively awarded across the Georgia Tech campus.